 The 2018 Brisbane Vocal Jazz Festival presented by Ingrid James the Brisbane Jazz Club is truly “Something To Sing About!”

 This Festival is a celebration of the Jazz Voice complemented by some of the most talented musicians in the country.
-This festival will also celebrate 3 generations of jazz singers.
+This festival also celebrates three generations of jazz singers.

-In the last 15 years, Brisbane has grown to be a unique hub for jazz vocalists, partly due to the wonderful educational programs at The Queensland Conservatorium of Music and JMI as well as through dedicated private teachers and school programs, but also because there has been one constant in the last 15 years – that is the iconic Jazz Singers’ Jam Night held once a month at the Brisbane Jazz Club, where thousands of singers of many generations and of all levels of skill have graced the stage in front of a supportive audience, in order to develop their specialisation in the art of Vocal Jazz.
+In the last 17 years, Brisbane has grown to be a unique hub for jazz vocalists, partly due to the wonderful educational programs at The Queensland Conservatorium of Music and Jazz Music Institute (JMI), as well as through dedicated private teachers and school programs, but also because there has been one constant in the last 17 years – that is the iconic Jazz Singers’ Jam Night held once a month at the Brisbane Jazz Club (BJC), where thousands of singers of many generations and of all levels of skill have graced the stage in front of a supportive audience, in order to develop their specialisation in the art of Vocal Jazz.

-This inaugural Festival is a natural extension of the years of dedication many have put into working as a team to provide a pathway for Jazz Singers to showcase their talents…and this year, the festival will gather together top quality Australian Jazz vocalists to perform alongside local jazz artists at the Brisbane Jazz Club (a dedicated not-for-profit orgnaisation run by volunteers for 40+ years.)
+This inaugural Festival is a natural extension of the years of dedication many have put into working as a team to provide a pathway for Jazz Singers to showcase their talents…and this year, the festival will gather together top quality International and Interstate Jazz vocalists to perform alongside local jazz artists at the Brisbane Jazz Club (a dedicated not-for-profit organisation run by volunteers for 45+ years)

 We hope to bridge the gap between vocalists and instrumentalists demonstrating that the voice is equal as an instrument to any other in the jazz world!

-The importance of a specialist Vocal Jazz Festival as a unique art form needs to be preserved, providing a powerful voice for the future and celebrates jazz as a unique art form that can help mould and reflect the society in which it belongs!”
+The importance of a specialist Vocal Jazz Festival as a unique art form needs to be preserved, providing a powerful voice for the future and celebrating jazz as a unique art form that can help mould and reflect the society in which it belongs!